jollyjerr/jollyjerr/content/blog/_index.md

 +++
 title = "Blog"
-description = "Blog posts and notes about software and anything else." sort_by = "date"
+description = "Blog posts about software and anything else." sort_by = "date"

 [extra]